-Gone are the 5-year-plans favored by 1980’s management consultants.
-Organizations have realized that strategy, as we have tended to practice it is, at best, yesterday’s news.
-Instead, we have a 5-year-vision, an emergent strategy, and continuous planning.
+Gone are the five year plans favored by 1980’s management consultants.
+Organizations have realized that strategy, as we have tended to practice it is yesterday’s news.
+Instead, we have a five year vision, an emergent strategy, and continuous planning.
 The difference is an approach to strategy which enables us to continually probe the market and try new strategies to adapt to the changing customer demands.

 Be careful to fall into the trap of superficial innovation though.
 Being innovative means taking risks.
 It means accepting, and being ready for failure.
 It means second-guessing your own customers in some instances.
 Kodak is probably the poster child for doing, but not being, innovative.
 They invented the digital camera but did not feel the market was ready and were not willing to take the risk of hurting their print partners and so did nothing.
 Now there is a digital camera everywhere, and most of them aren’t Kodak’s.

 A side note: Innovation doesn’t necessarily mean doing something brand new.
 It can be doing something old in a new way or with a new market.
 But, by definition, it is a risk.
 Apple took the Xerox Parc prototype GUI interface and put it successfully inside an innovative personal computer.
 Google took the idea of a social network and created an unsuccessful product called Google+.
 Both these companies didn’t invent the idea.
 They tried it, either successfully or unsuccessfully, in a new way.